What Is an ETF? Exchange-Traded Funds Explained for Beginners

-Quick Answer: An ETF, or exchange-traded fund, is a fund that holds a basket of securities such as stocks, bonds, or other assets, and trades on a stock exchange like a stock.
+An ETF, or exchange-traded fund, is a fund that holds a basket of securities such as stocks, bonds, or other assets, and trades on a stock exchange like a stock.
 One ETF purchase can give you exposure to hundreds of companies at once.
-They are one of the most widely used investment vehicles in the world, with approximately $13.8 trillion in global assets as of early 2026.
+They are one of the most widely used investment vehicles in the world.

-Most investors don't pick individual stocks.
-Instead, they buy the market.
-ETFs make that possible, allowing investors to gain exposure to dozens, hundreds, or even thousands of assets through a single trade.
-But while ETFs are simple to use, understanding how they actually work helps you use them more effectively.
+Most investors do not pick individual stocks.
+They buy the market.
+ETFs make that possible, letting investors gain exposure to dozens, hundreds, or even thousands of assets through a single trade.

 What Is an ETF?